Go to page content

 By Kate Murphy

-The exhibit, chosen to intrigue audiences and to pique the interest of young and old alike, provides scientific explanations for curious fantasy creatures and was made completely by the staff of the Geo Centre.
+Chosen to intrigue audiences and to pique the interest of young and old alike, the exhibit provides scientific explanations for curious fantasy creatures and was made completely by the staff of Memorial University’s Geo Centre.

-“This is the first time in the 12 years I’ve been here at Geo that we’ve had the opportunity to create an exhibit completely in-house,” says Dennis Keough, operations and exhibitions lead for Memorial’s Signal Hill Campus.
+“This is the first time in the 12 years I’ve been here at Geo that we’ve had the opportunity to create an exhibit completely in house,” said Dennis Keough, operations and exhibitions lead for Memorial’s Signal Hill Campus.
 “It’s very exciting because we’re the ones in the driver’s seat, making all the decisions.”

-Staff at the Geo Centre started dreaming up the exhibit in fall 2023; selecting what creatures and topics would be covered, what the exhibit look and feel would be, and what props and interactives would be designed and created.
+Staff at the Geo Centre started dreaming up the exhibit in fall 2023, selecting what creatures and topics would be covered, what the exhibit look and feel would be, and what props and interactive exhibits would be designed and created.

 From dream to reality, the research, writing, design and building happened over five short months this year while the centre was mostly closed to the public.